How to create custom color palette for a PowerPoint theme?

 To find your template again, from within PowerPoint click the ‘File’ tab and select the ‘New’ button, and flick to the ‘Personal’ tab.
 You will now see a preview of your custom template.

 Clicking on it will open a new blank presentation based on your custom template.
-If you are a PPT Productivity user, you can pin your new template to the top of your list or set it as your default template.
+If you're a PPT Productivity user, you can pin your new template to the top of your list or set it as your default template.
 To do this use the Template Management functions located on the top ribbon of the PPT Productivity tab.

-Before you start using your template or sending it to others in your team/ organization to use, it’s a good idea to test it to make sure it functions correctly.
+Before you start using your template or sending it to others in your team/ organization to use, it’s a good idea to test it, to make sure it functions correctly.

 So, go ahead and play with it.
 Test each layout – make sure it looks right.
 Delete placeholders and re-insert the same slide to your deck and make sure they appear again.
 Add images to designated placeholders.
 Add slides from other templates to see how that impacts your template.
 Print a presentation that uses the template.
 Basically, make sure it is going to work in the real world.
 If you find something does not look quite as you intended, go back into the Master Slide view, make any needed adjustments, and save your edits.